 - We provide hormonal support for the luteal phase of the patient's menstrual cycle;

-- On the12-14th days after the embryo transfer we determine if the patient's blood or urine contain beta-HCG.
+- On the12-14th days after the embryo transfer, we determine if the patient's blood or urine contains beta-HCG.

 Feel free to contact us for more information.
 We will be happy to answer any of your questions in details by email.